Osaamistehdas Punavuori, Helsinki Main hall 5th floor

 09:15 - 10:15 / Opening session

-Opening of the event / Erja Heikkinen, Head of Unit, Director, Ministry of Education and Culture, Finland
+Higher Education and Research in Finland and the Vision of Future / Erja Heikkinen, Ministry of Education and Culture, Finland

 European Open Science Cloud - What's Up! / Per Öster, CSC - IT Centre for Science, Finland